demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/XSOARmirroring_description.md

   - XSOAR 8.X: Navigate to Setting > API Keys > +New Key.

 ### API Key ID
-This is required only when connecting to XSOAR 8.X tenants.
+This parameter is required only when connecting to XSOAR 8.x tenants.
-After creating your API Key obtain its ID located in the ID column of the API Keys table.
+After creating your API Key, obtain its ID from the **ID** column of the API Keys table.